 Our toddler would want to walk, rest, walk, rest and fidget too much to be strapped to us.
 Being a family that likes to travel, we wanted an option that we could take with us on trips where he could rest and at the same time be portable.

-The Inglesina Quid Stroller seemed to fit the bill, so we tested it out on our recent ten days trip to Crete with a toddler.
-Our trip included three stop overs, for which we rented a car and needed a stroller that could be opened and closed quickly and easily.
+The Inglesina Quid Stroller seemed to fit the bill, so we tested it out on our recent ten day trip to Crete with a toddler.
+Our trip included three stopovers, for which we rented a car and needed a stroller that could be opened and closed quickly and easily.
 To make the trip even more challenging, I was six months pregnant.

 First Impressions of the Inglesina Quid Stroller

 The first thing we noticed when unpacking the Quid stroller was how lightweight and compact the Inglesina stroller was in its carrying bag.
 The Inglesina Quid Stroller weighs 13 lbs but, I thought felt a lot lighter.

 As parents traveling with a toddler, having a lightweight, easy-to-fold stroller is key.
 It took us a few practices tries to be fluid in the opening and closing of this Inglesina Quid travel stroller, which was well worth the time when it came to doing it one handed at the airport security line.

-With practice, we became pros at quickly opening and closing our new compact folding stroller!
+With practice, we became pros at quickly opening and closing our new Inglesina Quid baby stroller!

 This compact lightweight stroller folds up to be 23” x 18.3” x 6.8”, which is small enough to be considered carry-on.
 The small, folded size of the Inglesina Quid stroller was incredibly useful when going through airports on short connections with a tired baby who just wants to rest.

 Using the Inglesina Travel Stroller in the Airport

-We had no issues flying with a stroller, especially this stroller that folds into a bag throughout the airport.
+We had no issues flying with a stroller, especially this travel stroller that folds into a bag throughout the airport.